noredeen-alzubi/Special-Linked-List/README.md

 ## The Shuffle Algorithm:
 This implementation was inspired by [a problem from Stanford's CS9 class](https://web.stanford.edu/class/cs9/sample_probs/ListShuffling.pdf).

 It's a more random approach to the **_"perfect shuffle"_**.
 According to the problem from CS9, a list is perfectly shuffled by "cutting it at the halfway point, then interleaving the two halves by alternating back and forth between the cards".
 What my shuffle adds is that the "halfway point" is not necessarily the half and could be any random place in the list except the beginning and end.
-For more randomness, the shuffle is done a random number from 6-10 times.
+For more randomness, the shuffle is run a random number from 6-10 times.

 In summary, here is the algorithm: